jordancccac/fall21python2_jc/Pandas_tutoring_project/Quick_Reference.md

 ![Series Image.io](/Pandas_tutoring_project/images/Picture1.jpg "Series image")

-    2. Data Frames: 2-demensional array. a collection of Series a.Can be created in the dataframe statement or an object can be passed as an argument b.It can take many forms, including a dictionary, list of dictionaries, and a Numpy ndarray,
+    2. Data Frames: 2-demensional array; can be considered a collection of Series a.Can be created in the dataframe statement or an object can be passed as an argument

+                b.It can take many forms, including a dictionary, list of dictionaries, and a Numpy ndarray,

  See further introduction at: (https://pandas.pydata.org/docs/user_guide/dsintro.html)